tjp5115/Chat-Client/README.txt

 Running the Program
 -------------------

+NOTE: This program was made is java 8 and any other java versions are not garenteed to work!

 To run the server, the user must be in a unix environemnt,  navigate to the server directory and use the following command:

 ./run.sh <ip of the server>

+The server is using a in memory database so if the server goes down all users must regrister.
+This can be changed to a file database easily, but has not been implimented.
+It will however be fixed in the next version.

 This command will compile the server and run it on the IP specified.